A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2007) Peter J. Humphries , Nesting polynomials in infinite radicals. \emph{Bulletin of the Korean Mathematical Society} \textbf{44}, no. 2, 331--336.
-MR2325034.
 Let $\mathbb{R}[x]$ be the ring of polynomials in $x$ with real coefficients.
 The author writes: ``We consider infinite nested radicals in which the arguments are positive polynomial sequences .
 It is shown that the evaluation of such a nesting is always finite, and we prove necessary and sufficient conditions for the evaluation to be a finite polynomial$\ldots$ In Section 2, we characterize when an infinite nested radical involving polynomials from $\mathbb{R}[x]$ has a simple closed form as another polynomial in $\mathbb{R}[x]$."
 In Section 3 it is proved that, for all positive polynomial sequences $a_n, b_n$, the limit

 exists and is finite.